mojolicious/pg.js/README.md

 ### SQL building

-For easier SQL query building with partials, there are also `pg.sql` and `db.sql` tagged template literals.
+For easier SQL query building with partials, there are also `pg.sql` and `db.sql` tagged template literals (provided by [@mojojs/sql](https://www.npmjs.com/package/@mojojs/sql)).
 They can be used recursively to build complex queries securely.

 ```js
 // Build safe SQL query with placeholder and partial SQL query